Senior Occupational Therapist

 Jamie Hunter

-10 Fun Facts About Jamie
+Some Fun Facts About Jamie

-Where were you born?
+Where were you born / Where did you grow up?
 Brisbane

 Jamie is an enthusiastic member of the Occupational Therapy team and is a strong advocate of the Optimum Movement philosophy that the inclusion of parents and teachers is vital in the therapy process.
 Jamie has a passion for working with children, their families and teachers to support them to achieve their goals and loves involving family members in all aspects of therapy.

 Jamie’s approach to therapy was founded whilst completing her Masters in Occupational Therapy at The University of Queensland where she undertook a research thesis titled: “The importance of parent engagement in paediatric therapy interventions”.
+Jamie is also trained in Cognitive Orientation to Occupational Performance (CO-OP).

 Since graduating Jamie has provided therapy interventions in both early intervention and education settings.
 She enjoys helping children to identify their own goals so they feel a sense of ownership and purpose about the therapy process.
 These goals are then addressed in fun, meaningful & practical sessions with strategies that can be implemented in the home and school environment